-The OFA at AJMLS does not determine initial eligibility for any VA Educational Benefit program.
-The educational arm of the US Department of Veterans Affairs is the sole determinant body of benefit eligibility.
+The OFA does not determine initial eligibility for any VA Educational Benefit program.
+The educational arm of the U.S. Department of Veterans Affairs is the sole determinant body of benefit eligibility.

 Time is the key factor in the application process and often determines how you may apply for approval.
 The VA requests 30-45 business days (5-9 calendar weeks) to process an application.
 In certain circumstances this time period may be extended.
-Applications can be submitted to the VA before a student is officially admitted to AJMLS.
+Applications can be submitted to the VA before a student is officially admitted to the Law School.

-You may submit the application and supporting documents in one of three ways:
+You may submit the application and supporting documents in one of two ways:

-- Directly to the VA Regional Processing Center (RPO) in Decatur, Georgia.
+- 1. Directly to the VA Regional Processing Center (RPO) in Decatur, Georgia.
 Use this option only if you are submitting the application at least two (2) months before your first (1st) planned semester of attendance.
-If the application is approved, you need only provide the resulting Certificate of Eligibility to the OFAVA. - 2.
+If the application is approved, you need only provide the resulting Certificate of Eligibility along with your DD-214 to the OFA. - 2.
 Through the VA's online application system, at VONAPP.